axibase/atsd/rule-engine/functions-series.md

 The functions provide a way to retrieve series records from the database at any stage of the rule evaluation process.

 The `db_last` and `db_statistic` functions retrieve the last stored value or calculate statistics from other stored values.
-The queried series may be different from the series in the current window.
+The queried series can be different from the series in the current window.

 ## Reference